An area-bounce exchanging bijection on a large subset of Dyck paths: The bijection

 \begin{proof} First, note that $\mathcal{I}_{\bnc}(\lambda') \subseteq \mathcal{I}_{\row}(\lambda)$ since for all $1 \le i < \ell(\bar\lambda)$,

 Second, the upper-bound condition on $f(i,1)$ ensures that $p_{n,\lambda} \cdot A_{\row_\lambda(i,1)}^{f(i,1)} \ne \bot$.
 And the weakly decreasing condition ensures that $p_{n,\lambda} \cdot A^f \ne \bot$.
 Let $\delta = \sum_{i,r} f(i,r)$.
-Then $p_{n,\lambda} \cdot A^f$ has area $\area(p_{n,\lambda}) + \delta$ and bounce $\bounce(p_{n,\lambda})$, while $p_{n,\lambda} \cdot B_f$ has area $\area(p_{n,\lambda'})=\bounce(p_{n,\lambda})$ and bounce $\bounce(p_{n,\lambda'}) + \delta = \area(p_{n,\lambda}) + \delta$. \end{proof}
+Then $p_{n,\lambda} \cdot A^f$ has area $\area(p_{n,\lambda}) + \delta$ and bounce $\bounce(p_{n,\lambda})$, while {$p_{n,\lambda'} \cdot B_f$} has area $\area(p_{n,\lambda'})=\bounce(p_{n,\lambda})$ and bounce $\bounce(p_{n,\lambda'}) + \delta = \area(p_{n,\lambda}) + \delta$. \end{proof}

-\cref{fig:bijection_example} gives examples of $\abp$-pairs.
+\cref{fig:bijection_example} gives some examples of $\abp$-pairs.
 Looking at a generic Dyck path, it is not always easy to tell if it belongs to an $\abp$-pair; however, we will now extract a subset of $\abp$-pairs which can be fully characterized.
-Let $\mathcal{F}_n$ be the set of pairs $(f, \lambda)$, where $f$ is a count map and $\lambda \in \Par_n$, that satisfies \cref{thm:ab_pairs} and such that $p_{n,\lambda'} \cdot B_f \in \cdycks(n)$.
+Let $\mathcal{F}_n$ be the set of pairs $(f, \lambda)$, where $f$ is a count map and $\lambda \in \Par_n$, that satisfies {the assumptions required in} \cref{thm:ab_pairs}, and such that $p_{n,\lambda'} \cdot B_f \in \cdycks(n)$.
 Define the sets

 \begin{thm} The map $\Phi : \AF_n \rightarrow \BF_n$ defined by

 is an area and bounce flipping bijection. \end{thm}

 Note that if $f$ is the zero map, $\Phi$ maps $p_{n, \lambda}$ to $p_{n, \lambda'}$ in accordance with \cref{prop:partition}.